successar/PatientVec/README.md

 `pip install tensorflow`

-then, need to run `Pneumonia.ipynb` (`--data_dir` argument needs to correctly set to point to the preprocessed data, essentially the `--output_dir` argument used in the `process_data` command above for each of the 2 datasets.)
+then, need to run `Pneumonia.ipynb` (`--data_dir` argument needs to correctly set to point to the preprocessed data, essentially the same as `--output_dir` argument used in the `process_data` command above for each of the 2 datasets.)